jedijulia/nlp-tourism/README.md

 - top words
 - top words with weights
 - top words from TripAdvisor with weights
-- top words from TripAdvisor using LDA with weights
+- top words from TripAdvisor using Latent Dirichlet Allocation with weights

 #####Classifier used in sentiment analysis: